team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

   3. Navigate to Quickstart > Install kitty on the left sidebar
   4. Click the link titled "GitHub releases page"
 2. Scroll down to the "Assets" section of the first version, it should say "Latest" next to the version number
-3. Click "show all 36 assets"
+3. Click "show all 36 assets" (scroll down a couple screens)
 4. Scroll down to the bottom of the link overrun and click the "macOS dmg" file
 5. Open your Downloads folder and open the downloaded kitty-\<version>.dmg, where \<version> is the latest version
 6. Drag the "kitty" app to your desktop or wherever you'd like it